Denmark Jutland

 Luckily, it only takes around 5 minutes to drive between Skagen and the church tower.

-If you want to eat environmentally and animal-friendly, we recommend eating as plant-based as possible.
+If you want to eat as environmentally and animal-friendly as possible, we recommend eating plant-based food.

 • Juicy Skagen.
 Delicious juices, smoothies, salads, wraps and sandwiches.
 They use many organic ingredients, try to shop locally and follow the seasons as much as possible.